mononokehime14/chronos/README.md

 The notebook server will be accessible at http://localhost:8080/

-## Run this notebook without docker-compose
+## Run this notebook locally without docker-compose

 ### Requirements